Caring for someone who is terminally ill

 You or the person you care for may be entitled to some financial support.

-- Disability Living Allowance, if they are under 65 and need help with personal care or getting around
+- Personal Independence Payment (PIP), if they are under State Pension age and need help with personal care or getting around

-- Attendance Allowance, if they are 65 or over and need help with personal care
+- Attendance Allowance, if they are State Pension age or over and need help with personal care

 - Employment and Support Allowance, if they are under state pension age and have an illness or disability which affects their ability to work